kingjyan-star/link-station/PROJECT_CONTEXT.md

 - Enhanced API debugging for match processing
 - Added logging to track when all users vote

-### Session 12: Critical Polling Bug (October 2025 - IN PROGRESS)
+### Session 12: Critical Polling Bug (October 2025 - FIXED)
-**Problem**: Only first voter (박수형) sees results, other users' polling stops after all vote **Root Cause**: Polling interval stops on non-first voters, preventing result broadcasting **Current Status**:
+**Problem**: Only first voter (박수형) sees results, other users' polling stops after all vote **Root Cause**: useEffect in App.js was stopping ALL polling when currentState changed from 'waitingroom' to 'linking' **Solution**:
-- First voter sees results immediately
-- Other users stuck in linking state with no polling
-- Network tab shows only heartbeat (ping) requests, no /api/room/ requests
-- Console shows no errors but polling has stopped **Next Steps**: Fix polling continuation after all users vote
+- Modified useEffect to only stop polling when leaving waiting room, not when transitioning to other states
+- Added comprehensive debugging logs to pollRoomStatus function
+- Fixed the race condition that prevented result broadcasting **Status**: ✅ FIXED - All users should now see results simultaneously

 ---